sribs/azure-support-scripts/README.md

 1. Python - (Any verison as long as Azure CLI is supported)
 2. BASH command processor or BASH Terminal.
 3. An Active Azure Subscription.
-4. JQuery commandline Processing | jq command for BASH terminal
+4. JSON commandline Processing | jq command for BASH terminal

     In RHEL/Centos Operating System
       ``` bash